aws/aws-mysql-odbc/README.md

     Note: you may have a different `libiodbc` version.
 Change `3.52.15` to your respective version.

 #### Troubleshoot
-If you see a `ld: library not found for -lzstd` error, run the following and the rebuild the driver:
+If you encounter an `ld: library not found for -lzstd` error, run the following command, and then rebuild the driver:
 ```
 export LIBRARY_PATH=$LIBRARY_PATH:$(brew --prefix zstd)/lib/
 ```

-If you see a `ld: library not found for -lssl` error, run one of the following depending on what openssl library you have and the rebuild the driver:
+If you encounter an `ld: library not found for -lssl` error, run one of the following commands (depending on what openssl library you have) and then rebuild the driver:
 ```
 export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/
 ```